jedes01/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-9](figure/unnamed-chunk-9.png)

 As can be seen from the plot above, the NAs were concentrated in eight day-long chunks.
 Hence, the original mean and median included all of those days as 0-step days.
-Imputing each of those days to an average day (9354.2) doesn't change the median, since they're still below the "center value" but adds an additional 8 average means worth of steps (7.4834 &times; 10<sup>4</sup>) steps to the numerator that will get divided by 61 to calculate the new imputed mean.
+Imputing each of those days to an average day turns those zeroes--and the overall mean--into the average of the other 53 days (10766.2).
+Adding eight new identical central-ish values then made it exceedingly likely that the new imputed median would hit on one of them as the middle value.

 ## Are there differences in activity patterns between weekdays and weekends?